Abibubble/sorting-hat/README.md

 #### SEO:
 * I ensured the site has a relevant meta description and a relevant title.
-* All font sizes are legible on desktop, and all tap targets are well sized.
+* All font sizes are legible on all screen sizes, and all tap targets are suitably sized.

 ---
 ## Credits